ericmagallan/Word-Guess-Game/README.md

 What the project does:
 This project is a word guess game called hangman created in Javascript, Html and CSS.

 Why the project is useful: It's to help develop my skills in Javascript and a fun way to pass the time.
+Also it's a little surprise for my wife who is a wedding planner.
+The game essentially is a fun-filled game where the player will have to guess random items for a wedding day.
+If they don't guess correctly, then hypothetically, their wedding is ruined.

 How users can get started with the project: Start/Initialize the project by clicking on the github.io link.